pulb/mailnag/README.md

     sudo apt-get update
     sudo apt-get install mailnag

-As of Ubuntu 13.04 (Raring) onwards, Mailnag is also available in the official repos.
+As of Ubuntu 13.04 (Raring), Mailnag is also available in the official repos.
 Run `sudo apt-get install mailnag` in a terminal to install it.

 ### Debian
 Mailnag is currently available in Debian unstable.
 Run `sudo apt-get install mailnag` in a terminal to install it.

 ### Fedora